Judging the Game

 Forward-looking in nature, science fiction tends to speculate about one or more concepts of the future, taking place anywhere between the current day and age to the end of time.
 Its characters invariably have to deal with conceptual innovations to come, most often involving technology and the changes wrought by it, whether it has been freshly introduced to their world or has shaped society for countless eons.

 War: "Corporal Jackson silently signaled back to us with his hands, the point man indicating that he had seen the enemy.
-As we all crouched in place, his body was riddled with bullets from all around.
+As we all crouched in place, his body was riddled with bullets from seemingly everywhere.
 Though he bought it, and bought it hard, Jackson saved all our lives.
 Raising our poodle shooters in response, we returned fire to avenge the poor slob - and to save ourselves!"

 Everyone has known someone with their fair share of war stories.
 Games taking place in this genre thrust its characters into such conflicts, whether they are organized or otherwise.
 When telling the tales of either those fighting such wars or those touched by their consequences, war stories are often brutally realistic and typically feature a high character body count.